40+ years empowering the transformation of relationships

 It doesn't matter what you've been through in your life and regardless of how nourishing your relationships have been, it is possible for you to learn the art and make your dream of having an inner circle of primary nourishing relationships, other than the one with your Self of course, come true.

-I wish to breathe new life and creative verve into your work, expand your repertoire of interventions, and provide psychoeducation that could empower your clients to transform their relationships and you witness their changes and growth.
+I wish to breathe new life and creative verve into your work, expand your repertoire of interventions, and provide psychoeducation that could empower your clients to transform their relationships and you bear witness to their changes and growth.